What is sponsored content?

 How to do you chose what sponsored content to accept?

-I personally vet every single sponsored post proposal and reject the vast majority of them.
+I personally vet every single sponsored content proposal and reject the vast majority of them.
 It’s very important to me personally that my need to pay my rent never dilutes the editorial integrity of Diamonds in the Library.

 For that reason, I only accept sponsored posts that feature messages and products that I am genuinely pleased to share with my audience.